Fat Polygonal Partitions with Applications to Visualization and Embeddings: Introduction

 In general, there are many different rectangular partitions corresponding to a given tree.
 To obtain an effective visualization it is desirable that the aspect ratio of the rectangles be kept as small as possible; this way the individual rectangles are easier to distinguish and the areas of the rectangles are easier to estimate.
 Various heuristics have been proposed for minimizing the aspect ratio of the rectangles in the partition~\cite{treemap_sq,treemap_ordered,turo_johnson92}.
 Unfortunately, the aspect ratio can become arbitrarily bad if the weights have unfavorable values.
 For example, consider a tree with a root and two leaves, where the first leaf has weight~1 and the second has weight $W$.
 Then the optimal aspect ratio of any rectangular partition is unbounded as $W\rightarrow \infty$.
 Hence, in order to obtain guarantees on the aspect ratio we cannot restrict ourselves to rectangles.
 This lead Balzer~et~al.~\cite{voronoi1,voronoi2} to introduce Voronoi treemaps, which use more general regions in the partition.
 However, their approach is heuristic and it does not come with any guarantees on the aspect ratio of the produced regions.
 Thus the following natural question is still open: \begin{quote} Suppose we are allowed to use arbitrary convex polygons in the partition, rather than just rectangles.
 Is it then always possible to obtain a partition that achieves aspect ratio independent of the weights of the nodes in the input tree?
-(The aspect ratio of a convex region~$A$ is defined as $\diam(A)^2/\area(A)$, where $\diam(A)$ is its diameter and $\area(A)$ is its area.) \end{quote}
+(The aspect ratio of a convex region~$A$ is defined as $\diam(A)^2/\area(A)$, where $\diam(A)$ is its diameter and $\area(A)$ is its area.\footnote{Another common definition of the aspect ratio of a convex region $A$ is the ratio between the radius $R$ of the smallest circumscribing circle and the radius $r$ of the largest inscribed circle.
+The aspect ratio defined in this manner is sometimes referred to as the \emph{fatness} of the region.
+There are several other definitions of fatness, all of which are equivalent up to constant factors for convex planar objects~\cite{bksv-rimga-02}.
+In particular, in our case it is easy to show that $\diam(A) = \Theta(R)$ and $\area(A) = \Theta(R \cdot r)$, which implies that $\diam(A)^2/\area(A) = \Theta(R/r)$. }) \end{quote}